President and Representative Director

 From FY2022, we have been implementing a meet and greet for female employees to exchange opinions to foster horizontal connections between employees that cross divisions.

-At these meet and greets to exchange opinions, workshops are hosted with the objective of promoting an understanding of empowerment of female employees, which is being undertaken at the Mitsui Kinzoku Group, as well as informal social gatherings to create opportunities for future exchanges by having female employees get to know one another.
+At these annual meet and greets to exchange opinions, workshops are hosted with the objective of promoting an understanding of empowerment of female employees, which is being undertaken at the Mitsui Kinzoku Group, as well as informal social gatherings to create opportunities for future exchanges by having female employees get to know one another.